annechko/azul/README.md

 # azul
 So one day I got azul board game ([bgg link](https://boardgamegeek.com/boardgame/230802/azul)).

-Azul is a simple and yet beautiful game, one of those that easy to learn and difficult to master.
+Azul is a simple and yet beautiful game, one of those that are easy to learn and difficult to master.

 So I got interested and wanted to create a script that can play azul.
 Also wanted tdd practice)